DeFi – Decentralized Finance Explained

 Main DeFi Solutions

 In return, participants who provide liquidity by purchasing tokens on the exchange receive commissions for this.
-In this regard, I recommend that you look into Uniswap (which issued its own government token in mid-September), Curve Finance, Balancer and SushiSwap (the latter is a Uniswap fork).
+In this regard, I recommend that you look into Uniswap (which issued its own government token in mid-September), Curve Finance, Balancer, and SushiSwap (the latter is a Uniswap fork).

-prediction markets, derivatives trading, decentralized insurance
+Prediction markets, derivatives trading, and decentralized insurance

 Digital Assets Bridges

 In case you still don’t see enough potential in the decentralized financial innovation described, pay attention to this last point: through what is called Digital Assets Bridges, we can tokenize any digital asset and use it as collateral in financial contracts within the DeFi ecosystem.

 Such is the interest roused by platforms like BitGo (386 million dollars in tokenized Bitcoin), RenVM (200 million), or the future Keep Network that, paradoxically, Bitcoins are being tokenized at a higher rate than they are being mined!